z-tb/x11-docker/README.md

 ## Running with Host Display

 To run the Docker container using the host display, use the following command.
-Note: You will need to allow X connections to your Docker host display. `xhost +` works, but also allows remote and local connections to your X server so beware:
+Note: You will need to allow X connections to your Docker host display. `xhost +SI:localuser:some_allowed_user` should accomplish this with `xhost +` being much more permissive, but may allow (depending on other access controls) any remote and local connections to connect to your X server so beware:

 ```bash
 make runx